kilicogluh/clinical-citation-sentiment/README.md

 This repository contains source code and models related to the publication:
 - Kilicoglu H, Peng Z, Tafreshi S, Tran T, Rosemblat G, Schneider J. Confirm or refute?: A comparative study on citation sentiment classification in clinical research publications.
 Journal of biomedical informatics.
 2019;91:103123. (<https://doi.org/10.1016/j.jbi.2019.103123>)

- [*Confirm or Refute?: A Comparative Study on Citation Sentiment Classification in Clinical Research Publications*]

 ## Prerequisites

 - Java 1.8